winddori2002/TriAAN-VC/README.md

 |TriAAN-VC-CPC|VCTK Split|1|21.50|11.24|92.33|
 |TriAAN-VC-CPC|VCTK Split|3|17.42|8.86|97.75|

 Below, the results are summarized with the "TriAAN-VC-All".
-Since the model was trained on the whole VCTK dataset regardless of split setting, the score is only about seen-to-seen scenarios.
+The model was trained on the whole VCTK dataset regardless of split setting.

 |Model|Pre-trained Ver.|\# uttr|WER AVG (\%)|CER AVG (\%)|SV AVG (\%)|
 |:---|:---:|:---:|:---:|:---:|:---:|